-Included within community alarm is income of £421k (2015: £435k) in respect of BR24.
-Included within business development activities are marketing costs of £223k (2015: £288k)
+Included within letting of communal facilities and community alarm is income of £455k (2016: £421k) in respect of BR24.
+Included within development activities are marketing costs of £144k (2016: £223k).

 The Accounting Determination includes additional information lines to that shown in notes 3 and 4 above.
-The Board do not feel that any additional information is required with regard to these notes.
+The Board does not feel that any additional information is required with regard to these notes.